Tensions Continue High Over Kashmir, With 500 Arrests And A Communications Blackout

 In his address, Modi called this shutdown an "inconvenience" that was done "as a precaution."

-"I assure the people of Kashmir that slowly, conditions will return to normal," Modi said.
+"I assure the people of Kashmir that, slowly, conditions will return to normal," Modi said.

 In a subsequent tweet, he promised to deliver "developmental opportunities ... denied for decades!
 This includes access to better education, laws to protect the marginalised sections of society, a life of greater dignity for women."